GitGuild/GitGuild-data-obsolete/charter.md

 New assets can be imported by linking another Git Guild as a submodule.
 This must be defined in a contract, and no specific terms are required as of yet.

+The import process is done by enacting an FX trade across the two guild ledgers, establishing a price for the new asset.

 ### Contracts and Signatures

 By signing a commit with their GPG key, a member agrees to the charter, contracts, ledger, and member list contained.
 This is considered a binding vote.
 Any commits that violate the terms of this agreement are considered invalid, and not a permanent part of the master branch.